 Step 1: Setting Prerequisites

-First, update the APT package manager to store the latest software or packages on the repository using the following command:
+First, update the APT package manager to ensure the repository contains the latest packages:

 sudo apt update

-Running the above command displays that all the packages are up to date as mentioned below:
+Running the above command confirms all packages are up to date:

 sudo apt install dpkg-dev devscripts